The beginning 1901

 In the late 1950s, the Unwins decided that they would supply their seeds in full-colour seed packets to gardening shops and garden centres.
 By this time, Garden Centres were relatively new as previously people went to the markets to buy their plants.
 Until then, Unwins only sold their seeds through a mail order service.
-The venture was a great success, and was responsible for the steady growth of the Company for many years to come.
+The venture was a great success, and was responsible for the steady growth of the company for many years to come.
 By the 1960s, W.J.
-Unwins Ltd became one the largest horticultural seed merchants in Britain and sold seeds under contract in many parts of the world.
+Unwins Ltd became one the largest horticultural seed merchants in Britain.
+They sold seeds under contract in many parts of the world.

-Each step of the operation is performed by hand, from sowing, through to “roguing” (the elimination of off-types), to harvesting and sorting.
-Seed is then hand-picked into an apron-pouch and emptied into clearly-labelled sacks.
+Each step of the operation is performed by hand, from sowing, through to “roguing” (the elimination of off-types), harvesting and sorting.
+Seed is hand-picked into an apron-pouch and emptied into clearly-labelled sacks.
 On arrival at Unwins’ premises in Cambridgeshire and prior to packing, the seeds are tested for quality of germination and vigour.

 Before packing the seeds into their individual seed packets, most seeds are stored in a special chamber.
 This chamber has an environment of 20% relative humidity and a temperature of 20°C. The seed is sealed in air tight foil sachets.
 Each seed sachet has its own micro-climate.
 This seed stays in perfect condition until the seal is broken by the gardener who is intending to sow the seed.